mazalkauskas/VetPaw-frontend/README.md

 <div align="center">

-# 🩺 VetPaw app Front-End 🩺
+# 🩺 VetPaw app front-end 🩺

 This is a front-end client for a veterinary solution app 🩺.
 In this app, you can create accounts 🛠, log in, change, reset passwords, create/delete pets 🐈‍ and add logs 📃, prescriptions💊 to the pet.

 <br/>

-## 🖥️ Back-End repository 🖥️
+## 🖥️ Back-end repository 🖥️

 https://github.com/mazalkauskas/VetPaw-backend.git